johnmcfarlane/papers/c++/contractual-disappointment.md

 * Sometimes, a bug in a program isn't a bug; it's an error.
 This happens as part of the Test User Contract, and it's important to understand the irregularities of this contract.
-* UB is not something that is confined to the ISO C++ Standard.
+* UB is not something that is confined to the C++ Standard.
 * UB is essential for efficiency, flexibility and for finding bugs.
 * It is increasingly unreasonable to enable optimisations in software without first testing it using sanitizers.